vanillaSlice/css-daily-images/README.md

 npm install
 ```

-## Compile SCSS and watch for changes
+## Compile files and watch for changes
 ```
 npm start
 ```